Grokmoo/sulis/Readme.md

 This project's source code is licensed under the Gnu Public License version 3 - see the [License](docs/GPLv3-LICENSE) file.
 This includes, but is not limited to all .rs, .yml, and .json files.

 Most image assets in this project are licensed under the Creative Commons Attribution 3.0 Unported (CC-BY 3.0) and Creative Commons Attribution Unported 4.0 (CC-BY 4.0) Licenses.
 To view a copy of these licenses, visit [CC-BY 3.0](http://creativecommons.org/licenses/by/3.0) and [CC-BY 4.0](http://creativecommons.org/licenses/by/4.0).
+Some art assets are proprietary and may only be redistributed as part of Sulis.

-To view attribution for each specific file used, please see the [Attribution Sheet](docs/attribution.csv).
+To view attribution and licensing information for each specific file used, please see the [Attribution Sheet](docs/attribution.csv).